Why would you want to simplify your image? Why not just draw or paint exactly what you see?

 In previous blog posts I showed you the artwork of Mark English, David Grove and Robert Heindel.

-Their paintings are prime examples of how simplifying and creating simple shapes can make a painting stronger and more interesting.
+Their paintings are good examples of how simplifying and creating simple shapes can make a painting stronger and more interesting.

 The goal of this exercise is to draw or paint a few small objects with as little detail as possible...